smuellerDD/leancrypto/rust/README.md

 # Leancrypto Rust Binding

-The leancrypto Rust binings offer a native Rust API.
+The leancrypto Rust bindings offer a native Rust API.
 The the offered interfaces follow the same concepts as provided with the general C API.
 Nonetheless, not all C APIs are yet provided via the Rust bindings which is purely due to lack of time.
 Adding the missing interfaces, however, is straight forward.
 If a Rust API binding is missing, either please open an issue at Github or provide a patch.

 ## Compile example code